 Remember, you can access and update your Researchfish account throughout the year in order to reduce the reporting burden during the submission period.
 It is also possible for you to set up delegates to add, edit or delete entries on your behalf.
 However, only the grant holder can submit the Researchfish report.
 You must validate the data supplied and click ‘Submit’ on the Submission tab within the designated submission period.

-Researchfish is distinct from CRUK’s online grants management system (eGMS).
+Researchfish is distinct from our online grants management system (eGMS).
 You should continue to use eGMS for all required post-award grant management tasks, including Scientific Milestone Reports (SMRs).
 Where an SMR requires a list of your Attributable Publications, these should be downloaded from Researchfish and uploaded into your Complete Scientific Milestone Report task within eGMS.

 Due to the implementation of Researchfish, final reports are now not required for the majority of our funding schemes.
 Some exceptions will apply and you should refer to your Grant Award Letter for details of specific reporting requirements for your CRUK award.